Bartolomejka/DCE-MRI_Regularization_MRM/README.md

 ### Regularization
 The regularization can be influenced by `gamma_general` at the beginnig of the script `proximalLM_ChP.m`.
 Larger value means stronger total variation regularization.
 The regularization can be switch of by setting `TV_regularization=false`, leading to standard Levenberg-Marquardt algorithm.

+### View results
+The saved results of the computation can be opened by a provided interactive viewer located in  folder.
+It can be run by `VISUALIZATION.M` from `/Viewer/gui_mri/visualization`.
+Just load the file and then press *Show* button.

+Alternativelly, the results can be standard way loaded into Matlab and then the perfusion parameter maps can be created by e.g. `map = form_image(cell2mat(tissue(:,5)),tissue(:,2));` to create map of perfusion parameter in the fifth column.
+The columns are described in `info.tissue.descr`.

 ### Other options
 Other parameters influencing the performance of the algorithm are described in the code.